Winter in Greater Chicago is unpredictable each year, often harsh.

 Flag Important Areas

-Hiring the right professional for commercial snow removal in Greater Chicago means having a crew that will flag anything that protrudes up from the ground and could potentially be damaged by a snow plow or truck.
+Hiring the right professional for commercial snow removal in Greater Chicago means having a crew that flags anything protruding from the ground that could be damaged by a snowplow or truck.

 This includes utilities or concrete walkways that are uneven.
 It also includes flagging paver areas that require rubber-edged plow blades and a different ice melt product.